How to Decorate Your Home for Christmas

 Christmas is my favorite time of the year, and I can never wait to start decorating.
-While I like to wait till Thanksgiving weekend to unveil my Christmas flare, the work starts long before.
+While we usually like to wait till Thanksgiving weekend to unveil the Christmas flare, the work starts long before.

 Decorating your home for Christmas can be one of the most exciting parts of the holiday season and always puts me in the best of moods!
 Don’t get your thoughts tangled as you try to figure out how to unravel another ball of lights; start having fun with these unique decorating ideas, which are designed to make you feel just as festive as your home.
 Here are some of my tips to decorate for the holidays.

 Before you can truly realize the best Christmas decorating ideas, you have to conjure it within!
 Getting into a holiday state of mind will help you come up with fresh ideas and creative ways to decorate.
 Turn on that Christmas playlist, grab a glass of eggnog (spiked or virgin) and look back through your favorite Christmas cards from yesteryear while warming yourself by the crackling fireplace.
 Sometimes baking or making homemade gifts for friends and neighbors can help bring the Christmas spirit to life.

 Treat Yourself Like a Christmas Tree

 Blast your favorite holiday albums, and check out the wide selection of holiday music playlists on Spotify.
 You can also turn into the annual Hallmark movie marathon.